-St. Luke's is the only Level III Neonatal Intensive Care Unit (NICU) as determined by the American Academy of Pediatrics (AAP) in the Cedar Rapids' area.
+St. Luke's is the only Level III Maternal and Neonatal Center as determined by the American Academy of Pediatrics (AAP) in the Cedar Rapids' area.
 Other hospitals transfer newborns to St. Luke's when they need specialized care.

 Caring for eastern Iowa's newborn babies